-The Council has identified its overriding challenge as ensuring that the Council and its partners can identify and meet the needs of the district's citizens, whilst responding to current and future financial constraints.
-It is recognised that this challenge requires ongoing attention to maintain and improve standards of governance, with continuous review in key areas including:
+The council's overriding challenge continues to be that of ensuring that the council and its partners can identify and meet the needs of the district's citizens, whilst responding to current and future financial constraints.
+It is recognised that this challenge requires ongoing attention to maintain and improve standards of governance in a period of significant organisational change, and continuous review will be necessary in key areas including:

-- The identification of efficiencies and measures to improve Value for Money; - The efficient and effective operation of the constitution: - Developing the ways in which the Council communicates with local people and enables them to be at the forefront of decision making; - The shaping of services through the continuing development of both the workforce itself and of the organisation's leadership and management values and practices.
+- The identification of efficiencies and measures to improve Value for Money; - The efficient and effective operation of the constitution; - Developing the ways in which the council communicates with local people and enables them to be at the forefront of decision making;

+• The shaping of services through the continuing development of both the workforce itself and of the organisation's leadership and management values and practices.

-The annual review has highlighted that more immediate attention needs to be given to the following aspects of the Council's governance arrangements:
+The governance review has highlighted that more immediate attention needs to be given to the following aspects of the council's governance arrangements:

-- Partnership working and administrative arrangements; to ensure that the Council's partnership working and supporting arrangements are fit for purpose and delivered in an efficient and cost-effective manner: - The performance management framework; to ensure the Council can achieve its planned outcomes and objectives whilst addressing any underperformance and risk quickly, efficiently and effectively; - Democratic structures and cultural aspects of governance; challenges have been posed by the outcome of a "no overall control" Council in the City Council elections in May 2011, along with the changes introduced by the Localism Act (e.g. new Standards regime) and potential changes (e.g. in democratic structures) and a continued period of austerity.
-Together these present a need to ensure that democratic processes are appropriate, efficient and effective and that elected members, officers, and partners are able to operate positively in an environment of mutual trust and respect whilst fostering a healthy culture of challenge and confident decision making.
+- Information management and governance arrangements; to ensure that the council's arrangements for collecting, storing, using and sharing information are robust and enable the most efficient and effective use of that information; - Democratic structures and cultural aspects of governance; ongoing challenges are posed by having a "no overall control" council and increased pressures from the continued period of austerity.
+Together these factors present a need to ensure that democratic processes remain appropriate, efficient and effective and that all elected members, officers, and partners are able to operate positively in an environment of mutual trust and respect whilst fostering a healthy culture of challenge and confident decision making.

-The Council proposes, over the coming year, to take steps to address the above matters to further enhance its governance arrangements.
-The Council is satisfied that these steps will address the need for improvements that were identified in the review of effectiveness and will monitor their implementation and operation as part of the next annual review.
+The council proposes, over the coming year, to take steps to address the above matters to further enhance its governance arrangements.
+The council is satisfied that these steps will address the need for improvements that were identified in the review of effectiveness and will monitor their implementation and operation as part of the next governance review.